 What is a Multidivisional Structure (M-Form)?

-A multidivisional structure is an organizational structure in which an organization is divided into different product divisions.
+A multidivisional structure, also called M-Form is an organizational structure in which an organization is divided into different product divisions.
 Each division works independently and is responsible for its performance.

 It consists of a complex organizational structure with separate business divisions each working independently.
 When a firm has different products and operates in a wide range of geographical areas the multidivisional structure is a viable option.